satjot3-rgb/Food-Manufacturing-Unit-Sales-Analysis/README.md

 ## 📝 Notes

-- Dataset is based on real business operations with values adjusted for privacy
+- Dataset is based on business operations.
 - All monetary values are in Indian Rupees (₹)
 - Sundays are excluded from the dataset as the bakery was closed